recode-replace.Rd

 ignore.case = FALSE, fixed = FALSE, set = FALSE)

-replace_NA(X, value = 0L, cols = NULL, set = FALSE)
+replace_na(X, value = 0, cols = NULL, set = FALSE, type = "const")

-replace_Inf(X, value = NA, replace.nan = FALSE)
+replace_inf(X, value = NA, replace.nan = FALSE, set = FALSE)

 replace_outliers(X, limits, value = NA,

-single.limit = c("SDs", "min", "max", "overall_SDs"))
+single.limit = c("sd", "mad", "min", "max"),

 a vector, matrix, array, data frame or list of atomic objects.

-comma-separated recode arguments of the form: value = replacement, `2` = 0, Secondary = "SEC"
+value = replacement, `2` = 0, Secondary = "SEC"

-with regex = TRUE
+withregex = TRUE

-also supports regular expressions i.e. `^S|D$` = "STD"
+also supports regular expressions i.e.`^S|D$` = "STD"

 optional argument to specify a scalar value to replace non-matched elements with.